Skip to main content

 Gratefulness

-Aniruddha did not return home that night. he informed on the telephone that he was stuck in urgent work, so he would return home the next day after spending the night at the client's house.
+Aniruddha did not return home that night.
+He informed on the telephone that he was stuck in urgent work, so he would return home the next day after spending the night at the client's house.
 Bondita spent a sleepless night.
 What would she tell Barrister Babu?
 And why would he believe it?
 She was lost in her thoughts, twisting and turning in bed all night.
 She was hurt.
 Was her husband so reluctant towards their relationship that he did not wish to return home because of her?

 Once he was busy with some work and was pacing in the study room.
 Bondita was a child.
 Her Jetha Shoshur Moshai had taught her to serve her husband.
 She used to see Bihari take a cup of tea to the study room every day.
 Despite Bihari's resistance, she picked up the cup of tea that day.